prozum/embug/README.md

 embug
 =====
-Tool to debug embedded programs
+A debugger for embedded programs